rustombhesania/Deep-fake-Power-rangers/Rustom_okr3_mfcc_librosa_dnn.md

-# Summary this week’s Work
+# Summary this week’s Work 12th May 2025

 ## 1. **Padding and Sample Size vs. Sampling Rate**
    - **Padding**: In audio processing, padding ensures that all audio samples in a dataset have the same length.
 This is crucial for batch processing in neural networks where the input dimensions need to be consistent.